 Passion.
 Passion.
 Passion!

 Finding a piece in the niche travel pie isn't as hard as you might think.
 With the millions of hobbies, destinations, and types of travelers the possibilities are abound.
 The key behind finding a successful niche for your agency is making sure it's not only a niche, but that your heart is into it.

 I started a side business 6 years ago.
 It had great potential, yet it flopped.
 There was demand, no competition, and I had the relationships with my potential buyers.
 So why did it flop?
 In hindsight, it's obvious—I didn't have the passion for it.
 That was a big lesson for me.

 When you choose a travel niche, look beyond if there is a market and how much competition you face.
 Don't forget to make sure you have an undying passion for that niche.

 Need a little inspiration?
-Take a listen to our podcast with Boutique Japan and how they found their niche:
+Take a listen to our podcast (listen to more episodes) with Boutique Japan and how they found their niche: